From Cross-Validation to SURE: Asymptotic Risk of Tuned Regularized Estimators: Main result and intermediate lemmas

 \subsection{Intermediate lemmas}

 Let us now turn to a more formal exposition of our argument.
 We will prove Theorem~\ref{theo:risk_convergence} in a series of Lemmas.
 The lemmas are stated in this section, their proofs in the appendices.
 All results impose the assumptions stated in Section~\ref{sec:setup}.
+For transparency, \autoref{tab:assumptions} records which assumptions each result invokes directly, beyond those inherited through the results it builds on.

 \begin{lemma}[Lipschitz $g^\lambda$] For any $\lambda \geq 0$, if $\pi( \cdot )$ is convex then $g^\lambda(\theta)= \argmin_g \tfrac12\|g\|^2 + \lambda \cdot \pi(\theta + g)$ is Lipschitz with Lipschitz constant 1. \end{lemma}